Jelemy/ACTIVE_DIRECTORY_LAB_PROJECT/README.md

 ## 1. Project Overview

 This project is basically a home lab designed to simulate the setup and management of a small organization's Active Directory environment.
-In this project I RP as an IT admin the Kitauji High School Concert Band club from the Japanese animated series *Sound!
+In this project I RP as an IT admin for the fictional Kitauji High School Concert Band club from the Japanese animated series *Sound!
 Euphonium*.

 The goals of this project were to practice AD concepts like organizational units, security groups, group policies, shared folders, and software deployment in a virtual environment.